liveview-native/liveview-native-vscode/README.md

 Once this is complete, hovering over any element in an `*.ios.heex` file will display the documentation.
 This will also enable autocomplete for elements and context-specific attributes.

+## Installation

+While this extension is pending release to the VSCode Store you will have to install it manually.

+1. Clone or download this project: `git clone https://github.com/liveview-native/liveview-native-vscode.git`
+2. Copy the project directory to `~/.vscode/extensions/`, or `C:\Users\USER_NAME\.vscode\extensions` (on Windows)
+3. Restart VSCode